 One of the main reasons why travellers do not check in their baggages is the fear of losing them impact their work or vacation.
+Through a site like Gobear, you can compare and find travel insurance before you head off on your holiday.
+This will help cover you in case of accidental loss or damage to your luggage.
 The world leading air transport information technology and communications specialist, SITA, released a new report that brought good news to calm travellers’ fears.
 This post takes a detail look into the numbers and the directives that can be employed by airlines and airports to lower the probability of your next baggage being lost further.

 Lost Checked Baggage